Anbeeld/ARoAI/docs/analysis.md

 | strike.9 | Strikers Crushed | Conclusion for broken strikes.
 Industrialists get success modifier, optional anti-union bonus. |

 ### Why it's in the mod:
 The AI behavior is hardcoded into the events via `ai_chance` values.
-AI countries always choose to break strikes rather than negotiate (negotiate ai_chance = 0, break ai_chance = 10).
+AI countries always choose to break strikes rather than negotiate in the initial event (negotiate ai_chance = 0, break ai_chance = 10).
+However, subsequent events have more nuanced AI preferences: in strike.4 (anti-strike measures), police crackdown has ai_chance 60 versus strikebreakers at 10; in strike.8 (strikers appeased), "celebrate" has ai_chance 10 versus "keep negotiating" at 0; in strike.9 (strikers crushed), the first option has ai_chance 10 versus the second at 0.
 This prevents AI from making economic promises it might not follow through on, which could leave lingering negative modifiers.

 ### Strike types:
 The system handles three strike types based on the triggering pop's employment: